tihspmet/FactorioQualityOptimizer/README.md

 If we're optimizing for uncommon, we don't want any quality modules in the electromagnetics plant!

-Now let's try the same as above but optimizing for rare outputs:
+Now let's try the same as above but optimizing for rare outputs.
+We change `--ending-quality 2` to `--ending-quality 3`:
 ```
 $ python ./main.py --productivity-tier 3 --quality-tier 3 --module-quality 2 --starting-quality 1 --ending-quality 3 --max-quality 3 --module-slots 5 --additional-prod 50